Benefits of Lazy Load for WordPress

 - You’ll be able to provide a better mobile experience.

 As for the downsides, some type of lazy loading can cause search engine indexing issues.
-In addition, for people who scroll through content fast, lazy loaded images can create a poorer experience.
+In addition, for people who scroll through content quickly, lazy loaded images can create a poorer experience.
 However, it can be a technique worth considering if your site is slow to load.

 Adding Lazy Load to Your WordPress Site